27 Dark Academia Outfit Ideas That Look Smart and Wearable

 Cream bow blouse, olive corduroy midi skirt, brown boots, antique desk with stacked books (option 1)

-A bow blouse can go twee, but corduroy gives it a sturdier, more grounded partner.
+A bow blouse can certainly go twee but pairing it with corduroy gives it a sturdier more grounded vibe.
 This outfit works for work, church, family gatherings, or lunch somewhere with cloth napkins and too many forks.
-It solves the problem of a feminine blouse feeling too delicate for regular wear.
-Pair it with brown boots, a simple belt, and a cardigan or blazer if you need another layer.
+It alleviates the issue of a feminine blouse feeling too dainty for everyday wear.
+Throw on some brown boots, a simple belt, and a cardigan or blazer if you need another layer.

 26. Fair Isle Sweater With Dark Tailored Pants